 The world has been upended by the rise of social media and with it so has communication and marketing at your school.
 This is good, but it also means change.
 Schools don’t like change very much.
 Change is hard.

 Consider this.
-Facebook only opened membership to anyone 14 years ago.
-The famous ‘like’ button is only 11 years old, and the concept of a ‘hashtag’, first introduced on Twitter, is only 13 years old.
+As of late 2020, Facebook only opened membership to anyone 14 years ago.
+The famous ‘like’ button was only 11 years old, and the concept of a ‘hashtag’, first introduced on Twitter, was only 13 years old.

 Yes, social media is the young upstart on the media landscape, but it has been used, studied and tested enough that there are well established principles to help you achieve your communication and marketing goals.
 Yet, for the most part, schools lag behind in their effective use of social media in pursuit of engagement with prospective parents.